Field ReferenceInventory

 • On hold — visible but blocked from consumption.
 Use this when QC has flagged the lot pending an investigation.

 • Quarantine — segregated for a compliance reason (failed QC, recall, regulatory hold).
-Requires a quarantine_reason note.
+Requires a quarantine reason note.
 Cannot be consumed without manual unblock.

 • Consumed — fully drawn down to zero remaining.